muranosoftware/tta/README.rst

     tta -u user -p qwerty -e gmail@gmail.com

 * user - Your username in Time Tracker
-* password - Your password in Time Tracker
+* qwerty - Your password in Time Tracker
 * gmail@gmail.com - Your email in git config

 `tta` was written by `Kirill Ermolov <erm0l0v@ya.ru>`_.